 Step 1 – Figure Out Your Competitors' Categories

-As you can see the book above has the best seller badge in the category Native American Cooking, Food & Wine and is also ranking #1 for the keyword Instant Pot Recipes Cookbook (at the time of writing this article).
+As you can see, the example book above is an Amazon best seller in the category Native American Cooking, Food & Wine, and is also ranking #1 for the keyword Instant Pot Recipes Cookbook (at the time of writing this article).

-Going to the book's sales page I can see that the book is a best seller in 3 categories.
-One of them being a book category:
+Going to the book's page, I can see that the book is a best seller in 3 categories.

 Step 2 – Analyzing Category Pages with KDSpy

 KDSpy v5 can analyze the top 20 books and more on any best seller category page - including both Kindle books and physical books (when applicable).

 When I click on the KDSpy browser extension, this is what I get for this example:

 If you hover over the red "i," the extension will tell you how many sales are required in 24 hours to be #1 in the category!